 Patrice Caldwell, founder & fundraising chair

 Patrice Caldwell is the founder and Fundraising Chair of People of Color in Publishing.
-She is also an Associate Editor at Disney-Hyperion, a contributor to Publishing Crawl, Bustle, and Autostraddle, and a young adult writer.
+She is also a writer and former children’s book editor.
 Visit Patrice on Twitter @whimsicallyours, Instagram @whimsicalaquarian, and her website, patricecaldwell.com.
-Her writing is represented by Peter Knapp at Park Literary & Media.
+Her YA anthology, A PHOENIX FIRST MUST BURN–16 speculative fiction stories featuring Black girls & gender nonconforming teens–is out March 2020 from Penguin Teen.
+Her writing is represented by Alexandra Machinist and Hillary Jacobson at ICM Partners.

 Porscha Burke, advisory board chair